Game-theoretic statistics and safe anytime-valid inference: Multiple Hypothesis Testing

 and $p_{(k)}$ represents the $k$-th smallest p-value.
 It is known to control the false discovery rate when the null p-values are independent of each other and of the non-nulls, as well as under a particular type of positive dependence known as PRDS~\citep{benjamini2001control}.

 \cite{wang2022false} define an analogous e-BH procedure, which rejects hypotheses corresponding to the $k^*$ largest e-values, where

 and $e_{[k]}$ represents the $k$-th largest e-value.
-Surprisingly, this procedure controls the FDR at $\alpha$ under arbitrary dependence between all the e-values.
-In fact, the same fact is true if one picks any set of $S$ e-values that are all larger than $K\alpha/S$, while an analogous result is known to not hold for p-values.
+Surprisingly, this procedure controls the FDR at $\alpha$ under arbitrary dependence between the e-values.
+The same result holds if one picks any set of $S$ e-values that are all larger than $K/(S\alpha)$; an analogous result does not hold for p-values.

-When both p-values and e-values are available for the same set of hypotheses (for example, from different datasets collected under different conditions), \cite{wang2022values} define generalizations of the above procedures that use both sources of information.
-In particular, e-values can serve as unnormalized weights within standard FDR methods that use weighted p-values.
-The waiving of the need to normalize the weights (to sum to one) gives the e-value weighted methods a distinct power advantage over the usual normalized weights that are employed in weighted multiple testing.

 \cite{xu2021unified} extended these results to \emph{bandit multiple testing}.
 There, the data to test the $K$ hypotheses is not available in advance, but must be collected adaptively, for example by assigning later subjects to more promising treatments as revealed by the results on earlier subjects.
 For each of the $K$ treatments, one can form an e-process to test the null hypothesis that the treatment effect is nonpositive.
 The $K$ e-processes have a complex dependence structure because of the adaptive assignment mechanism.
 Nevertheless, at any data-dependent stopping time, the e-BH procedure applied to the stopped e-processes controls the FDR.